Kosi-N/Kosi-N-portfolio/README.md

-# E-commerce: H+ Sport Sales Insights
+# E-commerce: H+ Sport Sales insights

-### The goal of this project is to investigate the sales performance at Hplussport in order to create recommendations on budget allocation across future marketing campaigns.
+### The goal of this project is to investigate the sales performance at H+sport in order to create recommendations on budget allocation across future marketing campaigns.

 ## Table of contents
 - [Project overview](#project-overview)